Superstition in the Philippines

 In the Philippines, a handful of superstitious beliefs exist that are very famous amongst the natives.
 These beliefs are typically introduced to them at a very early age through children's books or bedtime stories.
 It is believed that if natives are not careful to follow them, a curse will befall them.

 Superstitious beliefs

 Knocking on wood

-An action Filipinos do to counter a negative remark.
+A gesture performed by Filipinos in response to a negative comment or remark.
+It is refers to a gesture commonly made by Filipinos as a reaction to an unpleasant, offensive, or negative statement made by another person.
+The gesture is sometimes accompanied by knocking on wood, a practice believed to repel bad luck or prevent a negative outcome from coming true.

 Tabi-tabi po

-A common phrase said out loud when passing through dwellings of spirits, such as cemeteries or haunted grasslands.
-It is a way to show respect and avoid disturbing spirits and other mythical creatures who live in these areas.
+A commonly spoken phrase used when passing through places believed to be inhabited by spirits, such as cemeteries or haunted grasslands.
+It is meant to show respect and consideration toward the spirits and supernatural entities believed to reside in these places.
+The practice is intended to demonstrate respect and reverence toward the spirits and supernatural beings that are believed to dwell in or around these locations.
+It reflects the belief that such entities should not be disturbed or treated disrespectfully, as doing so may lead to unwanted consequences or supernatural encounters.

+Tao po

+A gesture done by Filipinos saying "tao po" in Philippine culture is a traditional way to announce your presence at someone's doorway, literally translating to "I am a person" or "A human is here." and not a spirit or monsters such as an aswang.

 Pagpag

 When coming from a wake, a Filipino practice would be not to go home straight away as it is believed that the soul of the dead would follow one back to their house.
 One may stop anywhere one pleases as long as one does not go straight home.